Founder and Chief Instructor

 In my classes, I help martial artists of all ages develop their attributes in the five crucial areas of martial arts: technical, athletic, tactical, contextual (scenario) and especially the emotional.
 I prioritize increasing my students’ ability to reliably navigate all levels of conflict for self-protection in an uncontrolled environment.

 In addition to teaching martial arts, I hold a Master’s degree (philosophy and theory).
-Recently, I have transitioned from a full-time martial artist, to a full-time instructor of rhetoric, composition, and research writing at the University of Colorado.
+Recently, I have transitioned from a full-time martial artist, to a full-time teacher of rhetoric, composition, and research writing at the University of Colorado.
 When I am not teaching martial arts or writing, I spend my time with my two wonderful children and my lovely wife.

 For more details on my training, see Rogue’s history page and certifications gallery